 I’ve been making ice cream for months now and I’ve always followed the basic recipe for making the custard base — egg yolks, sugar, cream and whole milk.
 A couple of days ago, on a whim, I decided to replace the sugar and part of the whole milk with sweetened condensed milk.
-The result was absolutely delightful — the ice cream tasted like leche flan (custard or cream caramel for non-Filipinos).
+The result was absolutely delightful — the ice cream tasted like leche flan (custard or creme caramel for non-Filipinos).

 Thinking that I could go a step farther, I divided the ice cream into two portions.
 The first portion is the plain a la leche flan ice cream.
 By plain, I don’t mean plain-tasting as it was anything but.
 Rather, I mean I added nothing else.